ShantanuMapari17/CS699__StudyMate/README.md

 `$ pip install -r requirements.txt`

-You will get error here for postgres, follow Error.md
+You will get error here for **psycopg2**

+Run this command after installing postgres

 ## Instructions for postgres